-The Partnership for Carbon Accounting Financials (PCAF) is a global partnership of more than 450 financial institutions aiming to standardize climate reporting.
-In December 2023, PCAF published a new standard for how its signatory banks should account for "facilitated emissions" - those greenhouse gas emissions resulting from their underwriting of bonds and equities.
-PCAF requires banks to report 100% of the emissions from activities they finance through loans, typically referred to as "financed emissions."
-By contrast, there has not been a standard practice for reporting "facilitated emissions" resulting from underwriting.
-The guidance was subject to protracted debate and followed pressure from shareholders and advocacy groups for banks to disclose and set ambitious targets for reducing facilitated emissions.
+The final PCAF guidance requires signatory banks to report their The Partnership for Carbon Accounting Financials (PCAF) is a global partnership of more than 450 financial institutions aiming to standardize facilitated emissions using a 33% weighting factor and to account for capital markets transactions in the year the facilitation occurs.
+Banks climate reporting.
+In December 2023, PCAF published a new standard for how its signatory banks should account for "facilitated emissions" can optionally use a 100% weighting, which is seen as an improvement - those greenhouse gas emissions resulting from their underwriting on the consultation draft.
+Though far from perfect due to this watering of bonds and equities.
+PCAF requires banks to report 100% of the down, the final PCAF standard will support greater transparency and emissions from activities they finance through loans, typically referred accountability for banks as they reduce underwriting for fossil fuel to as "financed emissions."
+By contrast, there has not been a standard expansion.
+The reality is that fossil fuel companies depend on banks practice for reporting "facilitated emissions" resulting from underwriting. underwriting new bond and equity issuances to fund their expansion The guidance was subject to protracted debate and followed pressure plans.
+Without fully weighting their underwriting, banks are undermining from shareholders and advocacy groups for banks to disclose and set their own net zero commitments.
+Banks who downplay the importance ambitious targets for reducing facilitated emissions. of capital markets in their climate strategies are sidestepping a major source of real-world emissions.
+Now that PCAF's guidance is final, banks Debate focused mainly on how heavily to weigh banks' facilitation have no excuse for delay on facilitated emissions.

-Debate focused mainly on how heavily to weigh banks' facilitation activity in their overall carbon accounting - essentially, how much responsibility do banks carry for the emissions that result from their underwriting?
+activity in their overall carbon accounting - essentially, how much responsibility do banks carry for the emissions that result from their underwriting?
 Advocacy groups, shareholders, and several major banks advocated for banks to take full responsibility by applying a 100% weighting to these transactions.
 Meanwhile, according to some reports, a few banks involved in the development of the PCAF methodology pushed for a lower weighting.